UON's civil and structural engineering subjects in world top 100

 4 years full-time or part-time equivalent up to 10 years maximum.

 Indicative annual fees are based on a full year full time load (80 units) Find out more about fees

 Environmental engineering.
 Be part of the solution.

 What is environmental engineering?
-Environmental engineering students learn to apply their knowledge of chemistry, geomechanics, hydrology and land surface processes to find solutions for complex environmental problems, such as water pollution and soil erosion.
+Environmental engineering apply their knowledge of chemistry, geomechanics, hydrology and land surface processes to find solutions for complex environmental problems, such as water pollution and soil erosion.
 By studying a range of courses in environmental engineering and related fields, they learn to develop sustainable engineering practices that have a profound impact on our health and quality of life.
 They learn to work with other specialists to optimise the use of resources and minimise long-term impacts on the environment.

 Connect with industry through guest lectures and interdisciplinary projects solving real world problems with environmental engineering solutions.
 Gain invaluable practical experience through your industry placement.

 Become job-ready through our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.

 Diversify your skills with an elective pathway, a cluster of courses which can be used to: